wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Added a PHP version check.
+This Plugin Requires PHP5 or later.
+Often default configurations are PHP4.
+Now a more informative error is given when the user tries to activate the plugin with PHP4.

 = 1.4.4 =
 * If user is logged in when submitting a form, 'Submitted Login' is captured
 * [cf7db-table] shortcode options for filtering rows including using user variables (see FAQ)